 Jane Flower worked with older adults in the field of low-vision for over 12 years before taking her position at Guide Dogs for the Blind in 2013.
 Her previous role as Program Supervisor with Dayle McIntosh Center’s Aging with Vision Loss Program in Southern California afforded her the opportunity to share her personal and professional knowledge on such topics as Daily Living Skills, Assistive Technology, Braille Reading and Writing, and Self-Advocacy Training.
 Jane was born legally blind, and at the age of 8 was diagnosed with a retinal degenerative eye disease called Leber’s Congenital Amaurosis (LCA).
 Because of her personal life experience with vision loss, she was also able to provide peer support to the older adults she assisted.

-Jane is so blessed to be a part of the Guide Dogs for the Blind family.
-She received her current and third Guide Dog Pilaf in November of 2017.
-In her current role as Youth Outreach Specialist, she and pilaf travel throughout the U.S. and Canada sharing the mission and vision of Guide Dogs to perspective Guide Dog users and their families, and professionals in the field of low-vision.
-Outside of work, Jane and her husband Wayne live with her retired Guide Dog Anya, their pet dog KC, and of course little Pilaf.
+Jane received her current and third Guide Dog Pilaf in November of 2017.
+In her current role as Youth Outreach Specialist, she and pilaf travel throughout the U.S. and Canada sharing the mission and vision of Guide Dogs for the Blind to perspective clients and their families, and professionals in the field of blindness and low vision.
+Outside of work, Jane and her husband Wayne live with her retired guide dog Anya, their pet dog KC, and of course little Pilaf.
 They love to travel, hike, go for long walks with their dogs, camping, and spend time with friends and family.